awslabs/damo/USAGE.md

 `-h` option, which provides the minimal usage of it.
 Currently, the tool supports two subcommands, record and report.

-Below example commands assume you set $PATH to point this directory for brevity.
-It is not mandatory, though.

 Recording Data Access Pattern
 =============================